Wednesday, 10 November 2021

 {{ method }}

-For example, when executing:
+For instance, when doing:

-php artisan make:model Category
+php artisan create:model Category

-{{ class }} with Category
+{{ class }} with a category

-{{ namespace }} with the appropriate namespace
+{{ namespace }} with the right namespace

 Default Laravel Stub Templates